NVARCHAR2 in Oracle Example

 Also, check: Oracle Database vs MySQL Database

-After discussing the syntax, we will now discuss the example of how to use the NVARCHAR2 datatype in oracle 21c.
+After discussing the syntax, we will now discuss an example of how to use the NVARCHAR2 datatype in Oracle 21c.
+Here, we will discuss how to use the NVARCHAR2 datatype in the SQL Developer tool manually.

 Recommendation: How to create a database in Oracle 19c